The Physical Education Graduation Requirement

 - All PE/wellness courses may be repeated as often as desired, with the exception of Outdoor Leadership.

 - Varsity athletes earn .25 units per sport per academic year, and split seasons such as golf will award one activity credit for the academic year, whether the athlete participates in fall or spring or both.
 Therefore, should a student play 4 seasons of a varsity sport, they will earn the full PE/Wellness unit.
-(Effective academic year 2016-2017)

 - One course credit for physical education/wellness may be granted for each six months of military service or each quarter of ROTC training.